-“No,” she said.
-And rather quickly, I felt.
-“Keep it simple,” she said.
+“No,” she said and rather quickly, I felt.
+“Keep it simple.
 “You’re a scholar.
-You’re traveling to Gansu on official business.”
+So, you’re in Gansu on official business.”

 “That’s essentially true,” I said.

-“Good, less for you to get wrong that way.
-We’ll just say I’m your bodyguard.”
+“Less for you to get wrong that way.
+We’ll say I’m your bodyguard.”

 “I need a bodyguard?”